McKinney Pedestrian Accident Lawyer

 Motorists are encouraged to stay alert to pedestrians who are walking in these designated areas to avoid causing accidents.
 Both pedestrians and drivers should exercise caution while on the roads, as any negligence could contribute to a pedestrian accident.

 Often, drivers are the primary cause of pedestrian accidents.
 A driver, even if briefly distracted, could fail to see a pedestrian crossing the street.
 They also may commit many reckless acts, such as speeding, that could cause pedestrian accidents.
 A speeding car could easily fail to stop for a pedestrian and hit them, causing considerable injury.
 Common causes of pedestrian accidents may include:

 - Driving drunk or impaired

 - Failing to give the pedestrian the right of way

 - Veering into pedestrian walkways or sidewalks

 - Running stop lights or stop signs

 Sometimes a driver could do everything right, exercising all caution, and still cause a pedestrian accident.
 For example, a child may dart into the road after a ball and leave no time for the driver to stop or veer out of the way.

 Injuries from pedestrian accidents are often devastating and permanent.
 They may also cause significant medical expenses and consequences on your ability to work.
-Any pedestrian who was injured in a pedestrian accident should generally consult a McKinney pedestrian accident lawyer about recovering compensation.
+Any pedestrian who was injured in a pedestrian accident should generally consult a McKinney lawyer about recovering compensation.

 Consult with a McKinney Pedestrian Accident Attorney